 - Learning About Active Listening (PDF) is a resource that encourages mentors to actively listen and to consider the difference between listening and hearing.

 - Four Types of Listening (PDF) outlines four types of listening: downloading, factual, empathic, generative.

 - Having 1-on-1 Conversations with Mentees (PDF) is a useful tool for structuring one on one mentoring conversations.

-- Emotional Intelligence Intuition (PDF) explores emotional intelligence (EQ) and how it relates to mentoring relationships.
+- Emotional Intelligence, Intuition and Mentoring Relationships (PDF) explores emotional intelligence (EQ) and how it relates to mentoring relationships.

-- Open Ended Questions Exercise (PDF) is a personal reflection listening exercise that encourages the use of open-ended questions in a mentoring relationship.
+- Open-Ended Questions & Listening Exercise PDF) is a personal reflection listening exercise that encourages the use of open-ended questions in a mentoring relationship.

-- Facilitating Growth Exercise (PDF) identifies opportunities for mutual learning, growth and community building.
+- Facilitating Growth and Development (PDF) identifies opportunities for mutual learning, growth and community building.

-- Facilitating Reflection with Mentees (PDF) explores the DEAL model of reflection and how mentors can encourage mentees to reflect on their learning.
+- Facilitating Impactful Reflection (PDF) explores the DEAL model of reflection and how mentors can encourage mentees to reflect on their learning.

 - Group Facilitation (EFFECT formula) (PDF) outlines the EFFECT formula as a tool for facilitating group learning.

-- Strategies for Engaging with Mentees (PDF) provides mentors with a list of interactive strategies for increasing engagement of mentees.
+- Interactive Strategies for Engaging Mentees (PDF) provides mentors with a list of interactive strategies for increasing engagement of mentees.

-- Working with Students in Distress (PDF) is a guide for peer mentors when it comes to identifying signs of distress and referring students to appropriate support services.
+- Identifying & Referring Students in Difficulty (PDF) is a guide for peer mentors when it comes to identifying signs of distress and referring students to appropriate support services.

 - Coming to closure

 Coming to closure is the reflection stage of the mentoring relationship:

 - Assess the value of your mentoring partnership.